Treatment for Alcohol Addiction

-The National Library of Medicine reports that these withdrawal symptoms typically set in eight hours after your last drink, but sometimes it takes days to feel the effects.
-They may set in up to 24 to 72 hours later, and you will continue to have these symptoms for weeks after.
-The length of time required for detoxification is unique for each person, but with medication and constant support, you will have the relief and help you need to successfully complete this difficult process.
+The National Library of Medicine reports that these withdrawal symptoms typically set in eight hours after the last drink, but sometimes it takes days to feel the effects.
+They may appear up to 24 to 72 hours later, and a person will continue to have these symptoms for weeks after.
+The length of time required for detoxification is unique for each person.
+Still, with medication and constant support, they will have the relief and help needed to complete this difficult process successfully.

 Methods of Care

-Support groups, such as Alcoholics Anonymous and 12-step recovery programs, provide alcohol addicts with the support system they need as they battle addiction and connects them with individuals facing the same problems.
+Support groups, such as Alcoholics Anonymous and 12-step recovery programs, provide alcohol addicts with the support system they need as they battle addiction and connect them with individuals facing the same problems.

-While medication may not sound like a good idea for someone facing addiction, there are several non-addictive prescription drugs that can prevent relapse.
+While medication may not sound like a good idea for someone facing addiction, several non-addictive prescription drugs can prevent relapse.
 Acamprosate, disulfiram, and naltrexone are examples of these drugs.
 They reduce withdrawal symptoms and cause adverse effects if you try to drink again, ultimately making alcohol undesirable.
-Our medical staff may use any of these medications to supplement your counseling.

 Costs and Insurance

 The expense of alcohol rehab is another deterrent to recovery, and most people never pursue this option because they assume they won’t be able to afford it.
-In truth, the cost of rehabilitation programs differ, based on what kind of treatments are needed and how long you end up needing to stay in rehab.
+In truth, the cost of rehabilitation programs differ based on what kind of treatments are needed and the length of stay required.

-For example, if you need inpatient care and medical detoxification, you will pay up to $650 per day.
-That cost goes up if you require partial hospitalization.
-Outpatient care costs roughly $200 to $350 per day.
-Most people can’t afford this out-of-pocket expense, especially considering the loss of income while in treatment.
-Before ruling out rehab, however, it’s a good idea to check with your insurance provider to find out if your benefits can cover some of these services.
+For example, if a person needs inpatient care, they will pay up to $650 per day.
+The cost will increase if detox is required.
+Outpatient care costs are calculated every week.
+Most people can’t afford the out-of-pocket expense, especially considering the loss of income while in treatment.
+However, before ruling out rehab, it’s a good idea to check with an insurance provider to determine if a subscriber’s benefits can cover some of these services.
 After all — it’s hard to put a price tag on a happy, healthy, addiction-free future.

-The good news is that most health insurance plans will cover a portion of the costs of alcohol rehab treatment.
+The good news is that most health insurance plans will cover a portion of alcohol rehab treatment costs.
 Most policies offer at least partial coverage.
-The Beachway rehab center has insurance specialists on-site to help patients navigate the details of their policies and determine how
+We have insurance specialists on-site to help patients navigate their policies’ details and determine how much they will be responsible for.

-much of the costs will be the patient’s responsibility.
-You might find that you have some wiggle room in your budget to use for rehab now that you aren’t purchasing alcohol every day.
+An individual might find that they have some wiggle room in their budget to use for rehab now that they aren’t purchasing alcohol every day.

-If you have private insurance, you can check with your carrier to find out which addiction treatments are covered.
+If a person has private insurance, they can check with their carrier to determine which addiction treatments are covered and which levels of care are restricted.
 Employer-provided health insurance sometimes provides short-term disability coverage and family medical leave (FMLA) to secure employment for those who take a leave of absence from their jobs for treatment.
-Private plans through an employer tend to have the most comprehensive coverage, but this usually means that your plan will have higher premiums, which are your responsibility.
+Private plans through an employer tend to have the most comprehensive coverage, but this usually means that a plan will have higher premiums, which are the subscriber’s responsibility.

-As you consider your options, you should recognize that your health is not a wasteful expense.
-In fact, it’s an investment in your future; putting some money into regaining your health pays off in the long run, as you discover your inner strength and learn skills to help you succeed in all of your life pursuits.
-With your newfound strength, you can get back to building the life you’ve always wanted for yourself and your family.
+When considering options, recognize that health is not a wasteful expense.
+In fact, it’s an investment in a person’s future; putting some money into regaining health pays off in the long run, as an individual discovers their inner strength and learns skills to help them succeed in all of life’s pursuits.
+With newfound strength, patients can get back to building the life they’ve always wanted for themselves and their families.

-Addiction treatment is costly, but it comes with more benefits than you may realize.
 Addiction, a scientific journal, conducted a study on a group of people who received professional rehabilitation care for alcohol addiction, and also on a group of people who didn’t.
 They found that, three years later, those who were treated professionally had stayed sober with greater ease than those who never turned to professionals for help.
-You’ll find that the costs associated with care will be worth it for the sake of your lifelong health.
-In rehab, you will benefit from:

 - A safe place to recover